 Step 6: Connect fittings to the flow meter

 - Push one PVC lock fitting onto each end of the flow meter firmly using a twisting action until the fitting is nearly flush with the flow meter.

 - Push the PVC swivel adapters (the female side of the union) into the fittings up to the ribbing on the body of the adapters.

 - Press the ends down onto a hard surface to ensure the fittings and adapters are pushed in fully.

-Step 7: Measure for cutting
+Step 7: Measure and cut pipe

-Instructions for cutting (1 inch Poly underground)
+Instructions for cutting (1 inch copper underground)